baimohui/i18n-mage/README.md

 Whether to sort language files after repairing.

+#### `i18n-mage.writeRules.indentType`

+The type of indentation to use when writing language files.
+Supports tabs and spaces.

 #### `i18n-mage.writeRules.indentSize`

-The number of spaces to use for indentation when writing language files.
-If not set, the indentation size is automatically inferred from the existing file content.
+Indentation size, auto-detected if not set (for 'space', it's number of spaces; for 'tab', usually 1).

 #### `i18n-mage.writeRules.quoteStyleForKey`